 Smart ways to make your ingredients go a long way

-Still on food blogging competition mode and all I think about is re-using.
+food blogging competition mode and all I think about is re-using.
 Last week I re-used my chickpea soup into chickpea burger, I had a few onions cooked into a sharp chutney and made my materials go a little further.
 This week, it is all about the pie and a bit of dessert, well, from leftovers fillo pastry.
 Making your ingredients go a long way, have something savoury and something sweet.

 There are many ways of re-using leftover material in your kitchen.
 Grand-ma wisdom calls for preserves and chutneys, admittedly my favourites.
 I do prefer home-made from what I find on the shelf, especially when it comes to jams.
 Of course, we have the famous Greek spoon sweets as well, quince and tangerine and orange marmalade.
 Yum.
 It’s really worth the effort preserving fruit.
 Jams have made it in the everyday breakfast routine for many.
 Chutneys spice up veg making them a perfect choice for sharing with friends or just snacking.